Many people think that Flamenco is ONE type of music. Nothing further from reality.

 Under the umbrella name of Flamenco there are more than 50 different styles of music.

-Published by Dances of the World Society, curated and produced by Puela Lunaris, The Legendary Gypsy Masters Anthology is a rare collectors item.
-It is an ethnographic, historical and musical jewel for any lover of world music.
-It includes 12 albums, with more than 200 songs, covering 23 different Flamenco styles.
+The Legendary Gypsy Masters Anthology is a rare collector’s item.
+It is an ethnographic, historical, and musical jewel for any lover of world music.
+It includes 12 albums, with more than 200 songs, covering over 30 distinct Flamenco styles.

-This Anthology contains some the earliest Flamenco recordings in history, including those of the greatest Gypsy masters of all time, such as La Niña de los Peines (known as the “Empress of Flamenco Singing”), Maestro Manuel Torre and Pepe Pinto.
-You will also hear the guitars of Ramón Montoya, Niño Ricardo, and Manolo de Badajoz.
+This Anthology contains some the earliest Flamenco recordings in history, including those of the greatest Gypsy masters of all time, such as La Niña de los Peines (known as the "Empress of Flamenco Singing"), Maestro Manuel Torre and Pepe Pinto.
+You will also listen to the legendary guitars of Ramón Montoya, Niño Ricardo, and Manolo de Badajoz.
 Plus, you get special bonus tracks from the celebrated dancer Carmen Amaya, who was also an amazing singer.
-If you are interested in “Duende,” here you will find it.
+If you are interested in "Duende," here you will find it!

 With repeated listening you will distinguish one Flamenco Style from another.
 In the Legendary Gypsy Masters Anthology, the different styles (called Palos) are conveniently classified by albums.
 Every song is clearly labeled with the style they belong to.
 Therefore, you will be able to name the styles and recognize them when you hear them.